tanvividyala/cuisine-classifier/README.md

 #### Feature Engineering

 Then, to help us in feature engineering, we first created a correlation matrix of each of the nutritional features.
 The analysis revealed several pairs of variables with strong positive correlations, indicating redundancy.
-In particular, `TOTAL_FAT` and `SATURATED_FAT` were highly correlated, as were `CARBS` and `SUGAR`, and multiple macronutrients showed strong associations with `CALORIES`.
-These relationships suggested that raw nutrients may encode overlapping information and engineering new features combining them could bring about more meaningful differences in nutritional composition.

 <iframe
   src="assets/correlation-matrix.html"